BigGay-AL/BigGay-AL/README.md

 -My fav number 58 lllol<br>
 -I love listening to people talk<br>
 -Im stupid and bi<br>
--I may or may not be a lil scared of cats.. (still love them tho)<br>
 -UHhhhhhhhhhhhh idk what else to add oopppsssiieeesss anyway uh im gonna link more socials and stuff i just wanna make everything look neat sozz
 <br>
 <br>